Koeng101/pichia_toolkit/README.md

-# Pichia toolkit
+# Pichia Enzyme toolkit

 Pichia pastoris is a methylotrophic yeast that is popularly used in large-scale production of proteins.
 This repo contains designs and design software for a Pichia toolkit based on the pPICZ(alpha) and pGAPZ(alpha) plasmids.
 Our Pichia pastoris expression and secretion vectors can use the GAP constitutive promoter or AOX1 inducible promoter, have a zeocin resistance marker, and allow for MoClo-compatible proteins to be cloned in a single step.

-In total, this toolkit takes 19,831 base pairs to synthesize.
+In total, this toolkit takes 19,051 base pairs to synthesize.

 ## Enzymes for expression